AbelKel/Capstone/README.md

 * Find links to different colleges’ websites **[Completed]**
 * Users can add friends who have simlar liked colleges to their liked colleges **[Completed]**
 * Translation into 10 different languages.
 The app automatically refreshes the language as the user is chaning views.
-There is no need to restart the application after changing the language **[Completed]**
+There is no need to restart the application after changing the language.
+The fading in animation helps the translation take place during scrolling in home view **[Completed]**
 * User can upvote or downvote a comment from the comment section **[Completed]**
 * User can follow a specific college for news or any updates (News API)/Recommended News **[Completed]**
-* Get directions to a college **[Completed]**
+* Get directions to a college using google maps **[Completed]**

 ### 2. Screen Archetypes